RuleWorld/BNG_vscode_extension/README.md

 ## Release Notes

-No releases yet, current working version is 0.3.3.
+No major releases yet.
 The extension currently supports mostly functional highlighting, various snippets, a run button that requires BioNetGen command line interface ([you can get it here](https://github.com/RuleWorld/PyBioNetGen)) and very basic both via the command line interface as well as built-in plotting that uses [Plotly](https://plotly.com/javascript/) for .gdat/.cdat/.scan files.

 -----------------------------------------------------------------------------------------------------------